raoul2000/yii2-scrollup-widget/README.md

 ?>
 ```
-If you wish to use your own styling for the scroll-up, just remove the 'theme' option and provide the requires CSS style.
+If you wish to use your own styling for the scroll-up, just remove the 'theme' option and provide the required CSS style.

 For more information on the plugin options and usage, please refer to [scrollUp jQuery plugin Home page](http://markgoodyear.com/2013/01/scrollup-jquery-plugin/).